 Fresh Banana Cake with Cinnamon Cream Cheese Frosting

-This Fresh Banana Cake is moist and dense like any good made from scratch banana cake should be, and it’s topped with a fluffy cinnamon cream cheese frosting.
+This Fresh Banana Cake is moist and flavorful like any good made-from-scratch banana cake should be, and it’s topped with a fluffy cinnamon cream cheese frosting.
 Your friends & family will devour this delicious cake.

 Each and every time I make this Banana Cake, it takes me back to my teenage years when my mom and I would bake this cake together on a Saturday.
 We would slice and serve it the following day after eating our Sunday lunch, after church.
 My mom would always serve a scoop of vanilla ice cream on the side as well.
 My brother-in-law and I would sit on the front porch and entertain everyone with our singing and guitars while they enjoyed their cake and ice cream.
 We often did the same with homemade fresh strawberry cake.

 When you think about it, any cake made from fruit should be full of delicious fruity flavor and they should be moist and dense from all that fruit, but some cakes tend to be too heavy.
 That’s why I like this cake.
 It’s moist and dense and incredibly flavorful, yet it’s not too heavy.

 WHAT MAKES A GREAT BANANA CAKE